| |

 Dwarf Campbell's Russian Hamster |

-"Panda bear," (Black banded hamster) "Black bear," ( Long or short haired black hamster) and other incorrect names such as these, depending on their coat and coloration.
+The Syrian hamster may sometimes be incorrectly referred to as the "Teddy Bear," (Long haired hamster) "Panda bear," (Black banded hamster) "Black bear," ( Long or short haired all black hamster) and other nick names such as these, depending on their coat and coloration.
 These hamsters are one and the same breed Syrian hamster: Mesocricetus auratus.

 There are four other species of hamster known as the Dwarf hamster they are, Roborovski, Chinese, Winter white hamster, and the Campbell's Dwarf hamster.